brucehsieh56/thsieh4.github.io/_posts/2017-11-30-Draw-Interactive-Images-with-Python-package-Bokeh.md

 ---

 ## Motivation
-This is a simple example using `Bokeh` to draw the image with `hovertool`.
+This is a short example using `Bokeh` with its `hovertool` to draw images.

 <div class="row">
   <div class="col-lg-1">